 There have been three types of collaborations identified regarding Joint R&D:

-- Industry-RIs co-development (bilateral): Joint R&D projects between and RI/RPO and Industry.
+Industry-RIs co-development (bilateral): Joint R&D projects between an RI/RPO and Industry.
 End-users could be other RIs, RPOs, industry or governmental agencies

-Please refer to the table below for the relevant agreements that can help facilitate each different type of collaboration and the benefits for partner in engaging in them.
+Please refer to the table below for the relevant agreements that can help facilitate each different type of collaboration and the benefits for partners in engaging in them.

 Intra-RI